NLV Pole Star (2000)

-NLV Pole Star is a lighthouse tender operated by the Northern Lighthouse Board (NLB), the body responsible for the operation of lighthouses and marine navigation aids around the coasts of Scotland and the Isle of Man.
+NLV Pole Star was a lighthouse tender operated by the Northern Lighthouse Board (NLB), the body responsible for the operation of lighthouses and marine navigation aids around the coasts of Scotland and the Isle of Man.
+The ship was also referred to as the Pole Star IV.

 Pole Star was joined by a new vessel, in March 2007, which replaced the previous vessel of the same name.
-Although the headquarters of the NLB is in Edinburgh, both vessels can be serviced by a workbase in Oban on the west coast.
+Although the headquarters of the NLB is in Edinburgh, both vessels were serviced by a workbase in Oban on the west coast.
+In 2025, the vessel was sold to private commercial owners and a new ship, also called Pole Star entered service with the NLB.